esphome/esphome-docs/components/switch/uart.rst

 ===========

 .. seo::
-    :description: Instructions for setting up UART switches in esphomelib that can output arbitrary UART sequences when activated.
+    :description: Instructions for setting up UART switches in ESPHome that can output arbitrary UART sequences when activated.
     :image: uart.png

 The ``uart`` switch platform allows you to send a pre-defined sequence of bytes on a